 Will I need a visa?

-ABTA has said that you shouldn’t need a visa to travel to the EU after Brexit, even in a no-deal scenario.
+ABTA has said that you shouldn’t need a visa to travel to the EU for up to 90 days within a 180-day period after Brexit, even in a no-deal scenario.
 The European Commission has suggested that UK citizens will need to pay a visa exemption fee of around €7 per person from 2021.
 But until then, there will be no charge.

 You should also check when your passport was renewed.
 If you renewed a 10 year adult passport before it expired, extra months may have been added to your passport's expiry date.
 These extra months over 10 years will not count towards the 6 months validity that must be remaining.
 The UK Government has published a website tool to check the validity of your passport under these rules.